KonradHoeffner/tempoguide/index.md

 Be careful with Thoughtseize if they are low on cards because you might win them the game by being forced to discard a dredger.

-* In: All graveyard hate, FoN, BEB (Faithless Looting, Ox of Agonas), Counterbalance, Barrowgoyf, Submerge, Emperor of Bones, Orcish Bowmasters, all the spot and mass removal, e.g. Fell, Shoot the Sheriff, Go for the Throat, Sheoldreds Edict, Toxic Deluge, Threads of Disloyalty (they have enchantment removal though), Submerge.
+* In: All graveyard hate, FoN, BEB (Faithless Looting, Ox of Agonas), Counterbalance, Barrowgoyf, Submerge, Emperor of Bones, Orcish Bowmasters, all the spot and mass removal, e.g. Fell, Shoot the Sheriff, Go for the Throat, Sheoldred's Edict, Toxic Deluge, Threads of Disloyalty (they have enchantment removal though), Submerge.
 * Out: Fatal Push, Orcish Bowmaster,
 * Their Plan: Win game 1 and hope to get one of the postboard games.